 Business lines of credit usually have higher credit limits than credit cards, giving you more money to borrow.

 Again, this is a general rule―you might get approved for a very small line of credit or a big limit on a credit card.
 That said, you can easily find lines of credit with maximum credit limits in the millions of dollars, while most business credit cards top out at less than $100,000.

 In either case, your specific credit limit will depend on your lender and borrower qualifications.
 But in most cases, lines of credit give you more money to work with than credit cards.

 After you get approved, you can start using your business credit card or revolving line of credit.
 At this point, some other differences will crop up.

 Business lines of credit usually have lower APR (annual percentage rate) than business credit cards.

 As you may know, APR describes the cost of financing over one year―including both interest and fees.
-So when we say that LOCs have a lower APR, we mean that they cost you less to borrow money.
+So when we say LOCs have a lower APR, we mean they cost you less to borrow money.

-As with your credit limit, your specific APR will depend on your qualifications and your lender.
+As with your credit limit, your specific APR will depend on your qualifications and lender.
 In most cases, though, business lines of credit make borrowing cheaper.

 Depending on how quickly you repay the funds you borrow, though, your APR may not matter much at all.
 If, for example, you pay off your credit card in full each month (good job!), then you’ll never end up paying interest on your credit card.